UW-Parkside Strategic Framework

 Given the size and scope of the Chicago-Milwaukee mega-region, the accelerating economic and technological development taking place in the Kenosha-Racine corridor, and the already serious shortage of well-educated workers threatening to constrain growth of regional employers, UW-Parkside must widen the talent bridge between employers and UW-Parkside students and graduates.

-Along with efforts of institutional members throughout the M7 region, UW-Parkside will improve how employers connect with talent and campus resources by bolstering career-relevant advising and hiring activities and strengthening access to and the use of platforms for opportunities such as internships, on-campus employment, and full-time positions.
-Early career exploration and academic planning will complement student success efforts, help students make informed choices of majors, and clarify the purpose behind their higher education journeys.
+Along with efforts of institutional members throughout the M7 region, UW-Parkside will improve how employers connect with talent and campus resources by bolstering career-relevant advising and hiring activities and strengthening access to and the use of platforms for opportunities such as internships and career-congruent experiences, on-campus employment, and full-time positions.
+Early career exploration and academic planning will complement student success efforts, help students make informed choices of majors, and help clarify the purposes behind their higher education journeys.

 Be a "best place to work" in southeast Wisconsin